phidatahq/phidata/cookbook/README.md

 ## Getting Started

 The getting started guide walks through the basics of building Agents with Agno.
 Recipes build on each other, introducing new concepts and capabilities.
-Each recipe also contains detailed comments, example prompts and required dependencies, so please have a look at the code.

 ## Agent Concepts